Group that Endorsed Obama: Kamala 'Pitch Perfect,' Biden 'Flopped'

-Democracy for America, the group that endorsed former President Obama in 200, gushed about Sen. Kamala Harris (D-CA) and concluded that former Vice President Joe Biden “flopped.”
+Democracy for America, the group that endorsed former President Obama in 2008, gushed about Sen. Kamala Harris (D-CA) and concluded former Vice President Joe Biden “flopped.”

 The group’s chair Charles Chamberlain and CEO Yvette Simpson delivered their top three takeaways from Wednesday and Thursday’s debates in an emailed response after the second Democrat debate ended on Thursday evening.